 I also have a PhD in computing from the same institution.
 My research topic was a somewhat niche area of educational technology which has more-or-less disappeared from academic circles now.
 It involved integrating an immersive virtual world with a web-based learning management system.
 I learned a lot during my PhD journey, although it ended up being quite an ordeal towards the end!
 I currently have no intention of going into a conventional academic career in future.

 How I got started

 I’ve been programming since I was about 5 years old.
 It was the late 80’s, and my dad (who worked for IBM at the time) bought us a ZX Spectrum +3 to use at home.
 Admittedly, I mostly played games on it (N.O.M.A.D. was one of my favourites), but I enjoyed occasionally trying to make stuff happen in BASIC.
-My dad wasn’t a programmer at all, but he had enough technical knowledge to help me get started.
+My dad was never a programmer but he had enough technical knowledge to help me get started.

 I got a bit more adventurous with programming when I discovered QBasic on our first IBM PC in the 90’s.
 At one stage, I spent a long time figuring out the maths for a basic perspective projection.
 Somehow, I got it rendering rudimentary 3d wireframe graphics in real-time.
 I didn’t turn it into a full game or application.
 It was simply my very first tech demo!

 As a teenager, I eventually moved on to C++, mainly because it was the main language used in games development.
 I made the mistake of starting with a book about Visual C++ though.
 As a result, I ended up getting bogged down in some very Microsoft-specific stuff instead of learning the language properly.
 Nonetheless, I made a few fun little games using MFC for my own amusement.

 Later, I went back and started learning C++ properly from the ground-up.
 I started at university shortly afterwards.